Why Analytics Script Size Matters (And Which Tools Are Lightest)

 Largest Contentful Paint (LCP)

-LCP measures how long it takes for the largest visible element to render.
-A heavy analytics script competes for bandwidth and main-thread time during the critical loading phase.
-In our tests, removing GA4 from a mid-complexity marketing site improved LCP by 120–180 ms on simulated 4G connections.
-Replacing it with a sub-1 KB alternative recovered nearly all of that improvement while retaining analytics functionality.
+A heavy analytics script competes for bandwidth during the critical loading phase.
+Removing GA4 improved LCP by 120–180 ms on simulated 4G connections.

 Interaction to Next Paint (INP)

 Lighthouse and PageSpeed Insights penalize render-blocking resources and excessive JavaScript.
-In controlled tests against the same static site, we observed:
+In controlled tests against the same static site, the results were clear:

 The sub-1 KB scripts are effectively invisible to Lighthouse.
 GA4 can cost you 8–15 points on the performance score, which is the difference between a “green” and “orange” rating for many sites.
 For more on measuring these metrics, see our guide to website speed analysis tools.